 Urinary bladder spasms occur when the bladder contracts involuntarily, which can cause a person to urinate.
-These spasms can be painful, and they may be embarrassing if they lead to an extreme urge to urinate or leakage of urine.
+Various conditions, such as UTIs, can cause bladder spasms.

 A variety of conditions can cause bladder spasms, but fortunately there are many treatments available.

 In this article, learn what causes bladder spasms, how to prevent them, and how they relate to common bladder problems.

 One of the most common conditions associated with bladder spasms is called overactive bladder (OAB).
 This is known to occur in people with urge incontinence.